haokeyingxiao/haoke/src/Core/DevOps/Locust/README.md

 ## Environment

 The `env.json` file allows the following configurations:
-- `url`: The base URL of the Shopware API.
+- `url`: The base URL of the Haoke API.
 - `oauth`: The OAuth credentials.
 - `wait`: The time in seconds to wait between requests.
 To disable wait time define `"wait": false`.
 The default value is `[3, 5]` which defines a minimal wait time of 3 seconds to a maximum of 5.
 - `aggregate`: If enabled, groups the requests by a logical key.
 Default `true`.